Jonathan Avery

 Jonathan Avery is an American addiction psychiatrist and academic based at Weill Cornell Medical College.
 At Weill Cornell, he serves as Vice Chair for Addiction Psychiatry and holds the endowed Stephen P. Tobin and Dr. Arnold M. Cooper Professorship in Consultation Liaison Psychiatry.
+Avery hosts the podcast Thriving with Addiction and is the author of Thriving with Addiction: A New Model for Lasting Recovery and Health.
 He is also the medical director of the NBA/NBPA Anti-Drug Program.

 Early life and education

-Avery was born in the U.S. His father was a hospice physician.
+Avery was born in the United States.
+His father was a hospice physician.

 Jonathan Avery earned his M.D. from New York University School of Medicine in 2009, followed by a psychiatry residency at NewYork-Presbyterian Hospital / Payne Whitney Clinic, where he was co-chief resident.
 He later completed a specialization in addiction psychiatry at NYU School of Medicine.

 Medical career

 After fellowship, Avery joined the faculty at Weill Cornell Medical College and NewYork-Presbyterian Hospital.
 He is now Program Director for the Addiction Psychiatry Fellowship and Vice Chair for Addiction Psychiatry in the Department of Psychiatry.

 He founded the Weill Cornell / New York-Presbyterian Program for Substance Use and Stigma of Addiction.
 The program was launched in 2019 and focuses on reducing stigma in medical settings, as well as improving intervention strategies.
 Since 2023, he has been the medical director of the NBA/NBPA Anti-Drug Program.
+In 2026, Avery launched Thriving with Addiction, a podcast featuring conversations about addiction, recovery, and mental health.
+He is also the author of Thriving with Addiction: A New Model for Lasting Recovery and Health (2026), a book for a general audience about addiction treatment and long-term recovery.